garylirocks/quickrefs/azure-devops.markdown

 ![Organization hierarchy overview](images/azure-devops_organization-project-overview.png)

-  - Organization is also called project collection.
+  - Organization is also called **project collection**.
   - Project could be either private or public.
   - It is recommended to use just **a single project for an organization**, unless:
     - To support custom work tracking process for specific business units
     - To prohibit or manage access to the information contained within a project to select groups
     - To support entirely separate business units that have their own policies and administrators
   - Project can not be moved to another organization without losing history data
-  - Each project has a default team (which is also a security group), you can add more teams.
+  - Each project has a default **team** (which is also a security group), you can add more teams.
-  - Some project resources are scoped under a team, such as Notifications, Dashboards, Iteration and Area Paths
+  - **Some project resources are scoped under a team**, such as Notifications, Dashboards, Iteration and Area Paths

 ### How to structure a project